Don't Stop Disinfecting: Why the COVID-19 Vaccine Alone Isn’t Enough

 Don't Be Caught Off Guard Again—Future-Proof Your Disinfection Plan Now

 While COVID-19 has been one of the worst pandemics to occur during most of our lifetimes, there may be a silver lining.
-If nothing else, this pandemic has opened up the door for facilities to enhance their common disinfection practices every step of the way and to be more thorough and more efficacious in fighting the environmental transmission of disease and infection.
+If nothing else, this pandemic has opened up the door for facilities to enhance their common disinfection methods every step of the way and to be more thorough and more efficacious in fighting the environmental transmission of disease and infection.
 So even when the COVID-19 pandemic is (hopefully) in the history books, we still need to be concerned with stopping the occurrence and transmission of diseases such as MRSA, flu, Candida, and others, and we need to stay vigilant for similar threats in the future.
 Epidemiologists agree that this is unlikely be the last pandemic we will need to deal with.

 And while too many of us were caught off guard for COVID-19, there is a lot we can be doing today to make sure we are not caught off guard again.
 Remember, even with all we’ve done over the years to fight tuberculosis, still today about 10 million people per year contract the disease and 1.4 million people died from it in 2019.